spriyansh/hephaestus/README.md

 ### Salient Features
 - It fetches the datasets directly from the __Gene Expression Omnibus__ with a few clicks.
 - It can be used to make publication-ready plots like Volcanos, Heatmaps, correlation networks and MDs.
-- Additionally, a user can run differential expression pipelines using R’s limma library.
+- Additionally, a user can run differential expression pipelines for microarray using R’s limma library.
 - Hephaestus runs on all the major data formats like CSV, TSV, MS Excel (.docx).